-In over 50 audits of Greater Vancouver service businesses, the review situation follows a predictable pattern.
-The business has been operating for years, has a genuinely high standard of work, and has delivered hundreds of excellent jobs.
-They might have 40 reviews.
-Their competitor opened two years ago and has 180.
+In audits of Metro Vancouver property managers, the review situation follows a predictable pattern.
+The firm has been operating for years, has a genuinely high standard of service, and has managed thousands of tenancies.
+They might have a solid rating and a real review base.
+Their competitor opened a few years ago and is posting fresh reviews every week.

-The gap isn’t about service quality.
-It’s about the system — or the lack of one — for turning satisfied clients into reviewers.
+The gap usually isn’t service quality.
+It’s the system, or the lack of one, for turning satisfied owners and tenants into reviewers.

 Why good clients don’t automatically leave reviews

-The default behavior for most people after a positive service experience is: nothing.
+The default behavior for most people after a positive experience is: nothing.

-This is the first thing we explain to business owners who feel frustrated that their reviews don’t reflect their service quality.
-The problem isn’t that clients are unwilling — it’s that no one has made the ask easy enough, or timed it correctly.
+This is the first thing we explain to owners who feel frustrated that their reviews don’t reflect their standard of service.
+The problem isn’t that owners and tenants are unwilling, it’s that no one has made the ask easy enough, or timed it correctly.

 Timing is the single biggest variable

 After that window, the emotional salience of the experience starts to fade.
-A client who would have enthusiastically written a review on the same afternoon the technician left their home is significantly less likely to do so when they receive a follow-up email four days later.
-By the time a business does a “catch up” request three weeks after the job, the window has closed for almost everyone.
+An owner who would have enthusiastically written a review the afternoon their unit got rented is significantly less likely to do so when they receive a follow-up email four days later.
+By the time a firm sends a “catch up” request three weeks on, the window has closed for almost everyone.

-The ask needs to happen at job completion, not afterward.
+The ask needs to happen at the moment of value, not afterward.

 The direct link is non-negotiable

 The most common reason review requests fail is friction.
-If a client has to search for your business name, find your Google listing, navigate to the reviews section, and then click to write one — the majority won’t complete it.
+If someone has to search for your business name, find your Google listing, navigate to the reviews section, and then click to write one, the majority won’t complete it.

 Every Google Business Profile has a direct review link.
-It takes a client directly to the review submission screen, skipping all navigation.
+It takes the reviewer directly to the review submission screen, skipping all navigation.
 One click from the link, and they’re writing.

 Getting your direct review link: